ocpp-balanz/balanz/docs/source/smartcharging.rst

 SmartCharging
 =============

-balanz focused on delivery Smart Charging by employing the balanz Smart Charging algorithm.
-The algorithm is applied to groups of chargers belonging to the same :ref:`allocation group <model-group>` which defines the overall allowed total allocation across all chargers at a given point in time.
+balanz focuses on delivery Smart Charging by employing the balanz Smart Charging algorithm.
+The algorithm is applied to groups of chargers belonging to the same :ref:`allocation group <model-group>` which define the overall allowed total allocation across all chargers at a given point in time.

 An allocation is also known as an offer, i.e. an offer to a charger that it *may* charge an attached EV with up to the allocated/offered amount. balanz makes offers in units of Ampere (A) assumed to be made available across all 3 charger